 Public Notices |

-Committee of Adjustment Public Notices can be viewed on our Public Notices page. |
+Public notices, including Committee of Adjustment, can be viewed on our Public Notices page. |

 Taxes |

 Final property tax notices were mailed May 7.
-The next installment of 2025 property taxes is due June 30.
-We are advising residents not to mail their property tax payments.
-Property tax payments may be made online at Online Payments - St. Catharines.
+The final installment of 2025 property taxes is due Monday, Sept.
+29. We are advising residents not to mail their property tax payments.
+Property tax payments may be made online at Online Payments - St. Catharines, in person at City Hall or at your financial institution.
 Any reminder notices for late payments will not be mailed during the strike.
 See our website for additional information on property taxes and payments. |

 Water |

-During the Canada Post strike, water bills will be hand delivered by a third-party contractor.
-Residents can phone Citizens First at 905.688.5600 to check their account balance.
-Water billings scheduled for May 15, have already been placed in the mail.
+During the strike, residents can phone Citizens First at 905.688.5600 or use the City's e-billing platform to check their account balance.
 See our website for additional information on paying your water bill, including a link to pay your bill online.
 Most of the City’s meter readings are collected through our automated meter reading system and do not require water meter reading cards.
 Those accounts that receive water meter reading cards will not be mailed during the Canada Post strike.
 A reading may be entered through our website by visiting www.stcatharines.ca/Water.
 Estimated readings will be used to generate water bills instead of actual meter readings. |

 Parking |